 As a starting point to the identification of new active transportation facilities in the region, the planned bicycle facility types were documented as shown on Figure 19 for on-street facilities and Figure 20 for off-street facilities, and summarized in Table 18.
-This planned network has been confirmed by local agencies in the region and will serve as a starting point for the identification of new facilities in the region.
+This planned network has been confirmed by local agencies in the region in early August 2023 and will serve as a starting point for the identification of new facilities in the region.
+Some new planned facilities were noted at the August 2023 Technical Advisory Workshop and will be incorporated into the Active Transportation Plan.